marwahaha/bay/_posts/2022-02-08-the-sk-model-i.md

 [^3]: In [this]() upcoming post, various results from the so-called "Gaussian Toolbox" will be stated and briefly proved.
 This is a very useful set of techniques to have command over in order to prove properties about mean-field spin glasses, and relate them to the behavior of random instances of sparse CSPs.

 [^4]: In [this]() upcoming post, we introduce the Guerra-RSB bound and prove that it can be used to show that the Parisi Variaional Principle, represented as an appropriately parameterized RPC, can be used to upper bound the free energy density of the SK model.
 We will also introduce the famed _Ghirlanda-Guerra_ identities.

+[^5]: In [this]() upcoming post, we will introduce some fundamental properties that the RPC tree satisfies, and then derive an alternative representation of the Parisi Variational Principle which can be stated purely as an optimization of a functional whose random measure is supported over the leaves of a RPC tree.